yusufmafif/yusufmafif/README.md

-Hi there, I'm Yusuf M Afif! 👋
+I'm Yusuf M Afif
 I'm passionate about technology, coding, and creating things that make a positive impact.
-Let me share a bit more about myself:

-🌐 I'm currently exploring various technologies and frameworks to broaden my skill set.
+🌐 I'm currently exploring various technologies and frameworks in Javascript particullaty :
-💻 My interests span from web development to machine learning, and I'm always eager to learn something new in this isterests.

-📚 What I'm Currently Learning
-I'm on a journey to enhance my skills in:

 🌐 Frontend development using React
 🚀 Backend development with Node.js
+Database with PostgresQL
 and few SaaS things
-👯‍♂️ Let's Collaborate!
-I'm open to collaborating on exciting projects and contributing to innovative solutions.
-If you have an interesting project or idea, feel free to reach out.
-Let's build something awesome together!

 📫 How to Reach Me
 You can connect with me via: